 At present there is only one natural heritage property from the insular Caribbean listed on the World Heritage List: the Morne Trois Pitons National Park in Dominica.
 That site (6,857ha), while possessing important volcanic features not shared by DGNP, is smaller, with much lower total species diversity or total numbers or percent of endemic species.
 While Morne Trois Pitons has higher peaks at 1,200m, the altitudinal diversity of DGNP, which stretches from coastal waters to a few hundred meters, is similar.
-Morne Trois Pitons is extremely wet (rainfall over 7,000mm per year), but lacks the climatic variation found in the Alejandro de Humboldt National Park World Heritage nomination or offshore coral reefs found on ancient marine terraces.
+Morne Trois Pitons is extremely wet (rainfall over 7,000mm per year), whilst DGNP contains semi-arid ecosystems plus offshore coral reefs found on ancient marine terraces.
 The reef-derived karst at DGNP is totally distinct from the volcanic rocks at Morne Trois Pitons.
-For these reasons, DGNP compares favourably on biological terms with the only natural World Heritage Site in the insular Caribbean, and with other potential World Heritage Sites that might be nominated for their terrestrial biodiversity from anywhere in that same region, except for nearby Humboldt National Park.
+For these reasons, DGNP compares favourably on biological terms with the only natural World Heritage Site in the insular Caribbean, and with other potential World Heritage Sites that might be nominated for their terrestrial biodiversity from anywhere in that same region.

 The site compares favourably in terms of total diversity or endemism with the recently inscribed (1997) Cocos Island World Heritage Site in Costa Rica, and with the Galapagos Islands, which although located in the Pacific Ocean, are the only other comparable World Heritage Sites in tropical America located on islands.
 Both Cocos and Galapagos have outstanding marine resources and evolutionary, ecological and geologic features that make them unique and globally significant; however, neither has the levels of biodiversity or endemism of DGNP.
 The reefs of DGNP are much smaller and less diverse than those of the Belize Barrier Reef and Sian Kaan World Heritage Sites in Belize and Mexico.
-However, the marine component of the DGNP is not the major focus of the SMTCCM nomination, and the unique aspect of the DGNP reefs, like its terrestrial ecosystems, is that they are growing on a system of ancient reef terraces.
+However, the marine component of the DGNP is not the major focus of this nomination, and the unique aspect of the DGNP reefs, like its terrestrial ecosystems, is that they are growing on a system of ancient reef terraces.